Emilyfactor/Week_14_Homework_Web_Development/Unit_14_homework_Solved.md

 #### Databases

 31. Which type of SQL query would we use to see all of the information within a table called `customers`?
-    - Select statement in SQL is used to fetch the records from the table.
+    - The SELECT statement in SQL is used to fetch the records from the table.

 32. Which type of SQL query would we use to enter new data into a table?
 (You don't need a full query, just the first part of the statement.)
     - The INSERT statement is used to insert single or multiple records into a table.